List of Coronation Street characters introduced in 2002: Archie Shuttleworth

 Blanche overhears Maxine Peacock (Tracy Shaw) and Maria Sutherland (Samia Ghadie) in The Rovers gossiping about Audrey and Archie disappearing together.
-She explains that Audrey works for Archie and asks them not to say anything as it's a secret.
+She explains that Audrey works for Archie and asks them not to say anything as it is a secret.
 Norris overhears.
 Audrey is furious when she realises everybody knows that she is working for Archie, telling Archie that she thought she could trust him.
 Archie is very upset with Blanche and tells her their relationship is over.
 Blanche is devastated.
 Blanche tells Deirdre that Archie has finished with her and sobs her heart out.
-Audrey realises that her working for Archie hasn't affected her business.
-Deirdre tells Archie how upset Blanche is but he won't change his mind.
+Audrey realises that her working for Archie has not affected her business.
+Deirdre tells Archie how upset Blanche is but he will not change his mind.
 As Blanche rushes to take a phone call she thinks is from Archie she trips, falls down the stairs and bangs her head.
 Audrey smugly tells Rita that Archie finished with Blanche as a result of her blabbing Audrey's hairdressing secret all over The Rovers.
 Archie visits Blanche to get his dance records back.
 He sees her lifeless body through the letterbox and shoulder charges the door down.
 Norris calls an ambulance.
-She's alive but barely conscious.
+She is alive but barely conscious.
 Archie visits Blanche in hospital.
 Blanche assumes their relationship is back on but Archie looks worried.
-When Blanche comes home, Archie visits and explains to Blanche that her accident hasn't changed anything.
-Blanche is very upset and cries after he's gone.
+When Blanche comes home, Archie visits and explains to Blanche that her accident has not changed anything.
+Blanche is very upset and cries after he has gone.
 Blanche sees her letter printed in the problem page of the Gazette, unaware that Ken has written the reply telling her to move on and forget Archie.

 Richard Hillman's (Brian Capron) day goes from bad to worse when Archie gives him the bill for the wedding cars.
 Audrey tells Archie and Rita about the laundry in the kitchen.
-They tell her it's just absent-mindedness.
+They tell her it is just absent-mindedness.
 Richard expresses his upset about the finding of his ex-wife Patricia Hillman's (Annabelle Apsion) body to his current wife Gail Hillman (Helen Worth).
-The police say the death wasn't suspicious.
+The police say the death was not suspicious.
 He feels responsible and asks Archie to hurry through a cremation.
 Charlotte Morris insists on going to the mortuary to see her best friend's body for the last time.
 Archie thinks that Charlotte should view the body.
 Audrey thinks that she is going mad and is badly shaken, confiding in Archie and Richard.
 Archie tries to reassure Audrey that she is not losing her marbles.
 Archie is concerned about Audrey and makes her promise to see a doctor.